kalegd/DigitalBacon-UI/docs/Range.md

 ## New Properties

 - `value`: Current value of the range slider
-- `onBlur`: Callback function that is called when the slider is released
+- `onBlur: Function(value: Number)`: Callback function that is called when the slider is released
-- `onChange`: Callback function that is called as the slider is moved
+- `onChange: Function(value: Number)`: Callback function that is called as the slider is moved

 ## Defaults